feardestroyer/feardestroyer/README.md

 * C+H is okay!
 I would prefer if you asked first if we aren't friends, though
 * I don't bite!!!
 Please don't be afraid to shoot me a whisper or approach me!
 Just be aware of the fact that I'm very shy and awkward around people I don't know
 * Please don't send me friend requests out of nowhere before talking to me first...
+* I block most (not all) spam followers!
+Nothing against it, i'm just not a fan
+* I may follow you if we have talked to each other before or if i find you cool :3c
 * (Will add more things here later if i think it's needed)

 CHERRIE DNI /j